-4.2.7.1 Changes in MiM's UFI
+1 4.2.7.1 Changes in MiM's UFI

-When a mixture is used by an operator downstream as component of another mixture, a change in the UFI of this MiM may trigger the need to update the UFI of the final mixture.

-It may be in some cases that a MiM supplier changes the UFI either for commercial reasons (i.e. they can guarantee that the mixture composition remains the same), or the mixture composition has changed.
-In both cases the submission for the MiM needs to be updated to add the new UFI.

-Where the MiM composition has changed, the new MiM UFI will also need to be reflected in the submission of information for the final mixture (see the examples in section 7.4.4) and this requires also the UFI of the final mixture to be changed.

-If the UFI of the MiM changes for commercial reason only (i.e. no changes in the composition) there is no impact on the final UFI and therefore it does not need to be changed.
-The submission will need to be updated by adding the new MiM's UFI (more information on update rules are provided in section 7.4).
+- When a mixture is used by an operator downstream as component of another mixture, a - 3 change in the UFI of this MiM may trigger the need to update the UFI of the final mixture. - 4 It may be in some cases that a MiM supplier changes the UFI either for commercial reasons - 5 (i.e. they can guarantee that the mixture composition remains the same), or the mixture - 6 composition has changed.
+In both cases the submission for the MiM needs to be updated to - 7 add the new UFI. - 8 Where the MiM composition has changed, the new MiM UFI will also need to be reflected in the - 9 submission of information for the final mixture (see the examples in section 7.4.4) and this - 10 requires also the UFI of the final mixture to be changed. - 11 If the UFI of the MiM changes for commercial reason only (i.e. no changes in the composition) - there is no impact on the final UFI and therefore in principle it does not need to be changed. - 13 This is possible if the downstream user has information that the MiM compositon is actually the - 14 same.